pomerium/pomerium/docs/guides/upstream-mtls.md

 # Upstream mTLS With Pomerium

-Part of a complete zero-trust security model is secure communication between your identity-aware access proxy (Pomerium) and the upstream service it provides access to.
+Part of a complete zero trust security model is secure communication between your identity-aware access proxy (Pomerium) and the upstream service it provides access to.
 This means both Pomerium *and* the upstream service will authenticate each other.

 Pomerium confirms the identity of an upstream service by the TLS certificate it serves.
 See [`tls_custom_ca_file`] and [`tls_server_name`] for more information on configuring Pomerium to accept an upstream's TLS certificate.